shoeffner/mthesis/src/models_and_methods.md

 coordinates it is moved back into the translation direction, facing the model origin.
 Since the transformation gained from solving the +PnP problem is not taking the distance into account, the translation needs to be adjusted by normalizing it and then multiplying it by the estimated distance.
-Thus the camera position $\mathit{cam} \in
+Thus, the camera position $\mathit{cam} \in
 \Rthree$ in model coordinates is
 \begin{align}
 \mathit{cam} = \frac{-R^\top T}{\left\lVert -R^\top T \right\rVert_2} d.